Relationship Between GERD and Sleep Apnea

 The most common symptoms of GERD are:

-• Heartburn typically occurring after eating and gets worse when lying down
+• Heartburn typically occurs after eating and gets worse when lying down

 • Regurgitation of food or liquid